lithium-powered/CS162_group/doc/project3.md

 In inode.c (inode_disk and inode structs):
 ```
-  bool is_dir/file (w/e is easier);  // if inode is a directory or a file
+  bool is_dir/file;  // if inode is a directory or a file
   block_sector_t parent;  //  Parent inode sector number

   (for just inode struct)